top of page

 Clutterbuck's first company was The Item Group, a boutique internal communication consultancy, founded in 1982.
 It was the only one to survive in the top five boutiques after the industry collapsed in the late 1990s.
 In 2002, when the business was back to profit, Clutterbuck hired a financial advisor to conduct a management buyout of the company.
 Then The Item Group was sold at a profit to another consulting firm.

-The first book, "The Winning Streak", written together with Walter Goldsmith, then CEO of the Institute of Directors, and published in 1985, sold over 100,000 copies.
+The first book, The Winning Streak, co-written with Walter Goldsmith, then CEO of the Institute of Directors, and published in 1985, sold over 100,000 copies.

 Conceived as the UK version of In Search of Excellence by Peters and Waterman, it used a more robust research method to identify common features of high-performing listed companies.

-In the next volume, "The Winning Streak Mark II", published in 1998, Clutterbuck and Goldsmith re-examined what happened to these companies over time, analyzing what it takes to stay on top.
+In the next volume, The Winning Streak Mark II, published in 1998, Clutterbuck and Goldsmith re-examined what happened to these companies over time, analyzing what it takes to stay on top.

-The second book "Everyone Needs a Mentor" was a personal success for Clutterbuck.
-It was the first book on development mentoring to be published in Europe around the time Mentoring at Work was published in the United States by Kathy E. Kram.
+The second book Everyone Needs a Mentor was a personal success for Clutterbuck.
+It was the first book on mentoring published in Europe around the time Mentoring at Work was published in the United States by Kathy E. Kram.
 Kathy was a researcher at Boston University and had infected Clutterbuck with the subject of mentoring several years earlier.
 To date, the fifth edition of Clutterbuck's book has been published, and hundreds of thousands of copies have been sold around the world.

 It is worth mentioning that these two mentoring books represent two different traditions and concepts of this development method.

 In the European tradition, the mentor uses his wisdom to help the other person become smarter.
 In the American tradition, this role is muted by a more practical form of sponsorship.
-The language used in each case illustrates the difference: mentee (someone we help think about) versus protege (literally someone who is protected).
+The language used in each case illustrates the difference: mentee (someone we help think about) versus protege (literally, someone who is protected).

 Clutterbuck has often referred to the metaphor that this difference concerns two distinct manifestations of the Goddess Athena: as the Goddess of Wisdom and as the Goddess of the Martial Arts.